zapabob/ROCm/README.md

 * <*inputdir*>... - space-separated list of rocprofiler directories.
 If not specified, CWD is used.

-The file 'unified/results.json' is generated,  and the resulting unified/results.json file contains trace data from both MPI ranks.
+For example, if an output directory named "unified" was supplied to the `merge_traces.sh` script, the file 'unified/results.json' will be generated, and the contains trace data from both MPI ranks.

 Known issue for ROCProfiler